 May is Skin Cancer Awareness Month, and in most years, this is the time when people are starting to plan for summer vacations and spend more time outdoors.
 This means increased sun exposure, which is the leading cause of skin cancer.
-This year, we’re all doing things a little differently due to the coronavirus (COVID-19) pandemic.
-According to Dr. Sindy Pang at U.S. Dermatology Partners Houston Main, formerly Medical Center Dermatology, in Houston “Many states and local governments have mandated shelter in place orders during the month of May, so you may be thinking you don’t have to worry about sun exposure right now.
+According to Dr. Sindy Pang at U.S. Dermatology Partners Bellaire, formerly Medical Center Dermatology, in Houston “Many states and local governments have mandated shelter in place orders during the month of May, so you may be thinking you don’t have to worry about sun exposure right now.
 Actually, more time at home doesn’t necessarily mean you’re decreasing your sun exposure or skin cancer risks.
 People should wear sunscreen every day, especially if they’re at high risk for skin cancers, even if they’re going to be indoors for the majority of the day.”
-In this blog, Dr. Pang discusses some of the reasons you should wear sunscreen every day even during shelter in place orders and how to choose the best sunscreen for daily use.
+In this blog, Dr. Pang discusses some of the reasons you should wear sunscreen every day and how to choose the best sunscreen for daily use.

 The Link Between Sun Exposure & Skin Cancer